tahorst/wcm-user/nca/README.md

 - Jayavelu et al. Iterative sub-network component analysis enables reconstruction of large scale genetic networks.
 BMC Bioinformatics.
 2015.
 - Carrera et al. An integrative, multi‐scale, genome‐wide model reveals the phenotypic landscape of Escherichia coli.
 MSB.
 2014.

-Setup (optional depending on desired regulatory network topology):
+Setup (optional depending on desired regulatory network topology options):
-Run `./download_regulondb.sh` to download data from regulonDB that is not committed.
+Run `cd data/regulon-db/ && ./download_regulondb.sh` to download data from regulonDB that is not committed (unclear if their license allows it).

 TODO:
 - Normalize sequencing datasets (might need Lowess normalization for each sample and quantile normalization between all samples) to use datasets in addition to EcoMAC.tsv